IamRichPeng/camera/README.md

 Intern stuff

-Partial credit to "how to build a full screen camera App written in Swift http://www.appcoda.com/avfoundation-guide/
+Partial credit to "how to build a full screen camera App written in Swift" http://www.appcoda.com/avfoundation-guide/